Drake: A Career Retrospective

 Standout Tracks: Passionfruit, Gyalchester, Portland, Fake Love

 Coming in at 25 tracks, Drake’s latest work, Scorpion is a double-album.
 The A-side of the album is considered to be more hip hop based while the B-side is characterized as more R&B/Pop.
 Announced in April of 2018, the album would officially release in June of the same year.
 A heated feud with Pusha T prior to the album’s release led Drake to confirm allegations about him having a child.
 He’d formally address the feud and rumors on the album.
 The decision led Scorpion to being s return to the musical transparency that has marked the majority of Drake’s career.
-While tracks like ‘God’s Plan,’ ‘In My Feelings’ and ‘I’m Upset’ have become quick anthems, only time will tell how Scorpion is viewed against the rest of Drake’s body of work.
+Tracks like ‘God’s Plan,’ ‘In My Feelings’ and ‘I’m Upset’ became overnight sensations, while the likes of ‘Mob Ties’ and ‘Nonstop’ became bangers soon after.

 Hope you enjoyed this career retrospective.
 Join us in wishing ‘Champagne Papi a very happy 32nd Birthday!